How You Can Break Up with Creative Pressure, but Keep It as a Friend

-I do have a word count goal in mind, but by concentrating on writing during the 40-minute bursts, I find I don't keep checking it.
-At the end of a writing day, I go ahead and look to see if I'm in the range of my goal for that day.
-It's helped me to get away from the thought: “I'm writing a WHOLE book.”
+I do have a word count goal in mind, but by concentrating on writing during the forty minute bursts, I find I don't keep checking it.
+At the end of a writing day, I may go ahead and look to see if I'm in the range of my goal for that day.
+It's helped me to get away from the thought: “I'm writing an ENTIRE book.”
 That's overwhelming.

 And yet, I have goals that keep me from “always editing, but never finishing.”
 I’ve broken up with creative pressure, but I’m still keeping it as a friend.